• Home

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

+2. I’m a huge proponent of making things from scratch (for both health & thriftiness reasons).
 Blissful & Domestic shares how she cut her grocery budget in half by meal planning and making food from scratch.

-The Peaceful Mom has an interesting 30 post series called Living On Less Than $28,000 A Year that I read through and found some good ideas and things to think about.
+3. The Peaceful Mom has an interesting 30 post series called Living On Less Than $28,000 A Year that I read through and found some good ideas and things to think about.
 She also has Financial Updates where she shares about her family finances.

 freezing eggs and other money saving tips

-The manliness of frugality is explored by The Art of Manliness – the post is 80 Frugal Tips to Save Money and are really good tips for everyone 🙂
+5. The manliness of frugality is explored by The Art of Manliness – the post is 80 Frugal Tips to Save Money and are really good tips for everyone 🙂

-*Many fresh foods can be frozen – so buy in bulk and on sale – use that deep freeze!*
+*Many fresh foods can be frozen – so buy in bulk and on sale – use that deep freeze!
+Check out this list of Food You Can Freeze That You Thought You Couldn’t!*

-*Find one way to save every day – big or small – everyone can do one thing every day that will save them money.
+*Find one way to save money every day – big or small – everyone can do one thing every day that will save them money.
 It all adds up in the end*

 *Find a way to make some extra money – declutter and sell your stuff at a garage sale, ebay, Facebook etc”*